SayantanD99/Web-Development-Basics/README.md

 # Web-Development-Basics
 Learning and Practicing Web Developement.
-This Repository would contain the assignments and other basic projects which I preapred during the learning process.
+This Repository would contain the assignments and other basic projects which I prepared during the learning process.

 Courses which I referred to while Learning :